 <strong>你好!这是一个段落</strong>

-Sometimes, our goal is to obtain completely pure text content without any HTML tags.
-At this time,striptagsThe filter is a good choice.
-It removes all HTML tags from the content, including their attributes, leaving only plain text.
+Sometimes, our goal is to obtain completely pure text content, without any HTML tags.
+At this point,striptagsThe filter is the ideal choice.
+It will remove all HTML tags, including their attributes, leaving only plain text.

 {{ "<strong><i>你好!</i>这是一个<p>段落</p></strong>"|striptags|safe }}

-by applyingstriptagsthe filter, all tags will be removed, the output will be:
+by applyingstriptagsa filter, all tags will be removed, the output will be:

 你好!这是一个段落

-striptagsIt is a very convenient tool, especially suitable for displaying article summaries, descriptions, or any place that only requires plain text.
+striptagsIt is a very convenient tool, especially suitable for displaying article summaries, descriptions, or any place that only needs plain text.

 For example: